Prorated Rent Calculator: Exactly What You Owe When Moving Out Mid-Month

 Do I have to pay a full month's rent if I move out mid-month?

-In most cases, no. If you give proper notice (typically 30 days for month-to-month leases), you should only pay rent through your move-out date.
-However, your lease may have specific terms.
-Some leases require rent through the end of the notice period rather than the move-out date.
-For example, if you give 30-day notice on March 10, you may owe rent through April 10, even if you move out March 25.
+In most cases, no. If you give proper notice (typically 30 days for month-to-month leases), you should only pay rent through your move-out date or the end of the notice period, whichever your lease specifies.
+Some leases require rent through the end of the notice period rather than the physical move-out date — for example, 30-day notice given March 10 may mean rent owed through April 10.
 Always check your lease and state law.

 How do I calculate prorated rent for moving in?

-Divide the monthly rent by the number of days in the move-in month, then multiply by the number of days remaining (including move-in day).
-For example, moving in on the 20th of a 30-day month with $1,500 rent: $1,500 ÷ 30 × 11 = $550 for the partial month.
+Divide the monthly rent by the number of days in the move-in month, then multiply by the days remaining (including move-in day).
+Moving in on the 20th of a 30-day month with $1,500 rent: $1,500 ÷ 30 × 11 = $550 for the partial month.
 You'll typically pay this prorated amount plus the next full month's rent and security deposit at move-in.

 Can a landlord refuse to prorate rent?

-It depends on the situation.
-If your lease ends mid-month (fixed-term lease expiration), the landlord must prorate — you can't be charged for days after the lease ends.
-For early termination or month-to-month with proper notice, most states require proration but some lease clauses may override this.
-If you break a lease without cause, the landlord may not be required to prorate and could charge penalties.
-Always review your lease and consult a local tenant rights organization if there's a dispute.
+It depends.
+If your lease ends mid-month (fixed-term expiration), the landlord must prorate — you can't be charged for days after the lease ends.
+In states like California, Civil Code §1947 requires calendar-day proration regardless of lease wording.
+For early termination or month-to-month with proper notice, most states require proration but some lease clauses may attempt to override it.
+If you break a lease without cause, the landlord may not be required to prorate.
+Consult a local tenant-rights organization for disputes.

 Is it better to move at the beginning or end of the month?

-Moving at the beginning of the month (1st–5th) is generally better because: (1) you minimize overlap between old and new rent, (2) most leases align with calendar months, and (3) you avoid paying for days you're not living in either place.
-Moving at the end of the month means you pay nearly full rent at the old place and must coordinate move-in proration at the new place.
-Mid-month moves offer the most flexibility but create the highest chance of double-paying rent during the overlap period.
+Moving at the beginning (1st–5th) is generally best: you minimize overlap between old and new rent, most leases align with calendar months, and you avoid paying for days you're not living in either place.
+End-of-month moves mean near-full rent at the old place plus move-in proration at the new place.
+Mid-month moves offer the most flexibility but the highest risk of double-paying during the overlap.